James471/turing-hunt/README.md

-# T-Hunt Source
+# Turing Hunt

-This is the source code for the Treasure Hunt.

-Make private until THunt ends

-Use <https://github.com/iiserm/turing-hunt> for the website
+The website for the event is <https://iiserm.github.com/turing-hunt>

-Release to turing-hunt, not here.